-NGM Biopharmaceuticals, Inc. and its wholly-owned subsidiary, NGM Biopharmaceuticals Australia Pty Ltd., collectively referred to as the Company, is focused on discovering and developing novel, potentially life-changing medicines based on scientific understanding of key biological pathways underlying cancer, retinal diseases and liver and metabolic diseases.
-The Company's robust portfolio of product candidates range from early discovery to Phase 2b development and include NGM707, NGM831, NGM438, NGM120, NGM621, aldafermin and MK-3655 in active development.
+NGM Biopharmaceuticals, Inc. and its wholly-owned subsidiary, NGM Biopharmaceuticals Australia Pty Ltd., or NGM Australia, collectively referred to as the Company, is focused on discovering and developing novel, potentially life-changing medicines based on scientific understanding of key biological pathways underlying cancer, retinal diseases and liver and metabolic diseases.
+The Company's portfolio of product candidates range from early discovery to Phase 2b development and includes NGM707, NGM831, NGM438, NGM120, NGM621, aldafermin and MK-3655 in clinical development.
 The Company has additional programs that are in various stages of development ranging from functional validation to preclinical development.